Finnoy Travel - Reviews, Stories and Tips

 Heureka: The Finnish Science Center

 One of our favourite spots in Vantaa is Heureka.
-The place is also close to the Tikkurila Railway station, about 10 mins by foot, and just 600 meters from the Vantaa museum.
+The place is also close to the Tikkurila Railway station, about 10 minutes on foot, and just 600 meters from the Vantaa museum.
 We have often recommended this to friends new to Vantaa for its amazing architecture and informative and engaging exhibitions.
-If you visit here, remember to book enough time for more opportunities to interact with the displays and the objects.
+If you visit here, remember to allow enough time to explore the displays and objects.
 Remember to visit Heureka’s planetarium inside the Finnish Science Centre, one of Europe’s most modern digital planetariums featuring high-quality exhibitions.
 They showed films about space and the universe the last time we visited there.
-Moreover, the Science Park Galileo is at the outdoor exhibition area, which you can visit annually during summer.
+Moreover, the Science Park Galileo is located in the outdoor exhibition area, which you can visit each summer.
 The exhibits there are mainly about physical, mathematical and musical phenomena.
 The outdoor park also contains moving works of art, such as the sand plotter and many more.
 A good cafe-restaurant inside the centre caters to delicious snacks, lunch, and refreshments.

 Tiederavintola_cafe_at_Heureka

-Heureka has a cafe and restaurant called Tiederavintola where you can stop for coffee or lunch after attending the exhibitions.
+Heurcaféhas a café and restaurant called Tiederavintola, where you can stop for coffee or lunch after attending the exhibitions.

 • Price: about 23 euros (adults), 16 euros for children and discount groups